 Cultural Bias Against Introverts

-Introverts are sometimes stereotyped as being quiet and passive.
-In truth, introversion or extroversion have little to do with social abilities but are characterised by how one obtains and expends energy.
+Introverts are sometimes mistakenly thought of as being shy and passive.
+In reality, introversion or extroversion have little to do with social skills but are defined by how one gets and uses energy.

 Let’s be clear: we all have both sides.

-Introverts who manage their inner energy can be social and expressive.
-It doesn’t mean they are not authentic; instead, it is just another facet of their personality.
-The most successful people in the world, to name a few, Warren Buffet, Mark Zuckerberg, Larry Page, Bill Gates, and Barack Obama, are all recognised introverts.
-They use their personalities in the job to achieve success.
-As a result, being an introvert isn’t that bad.
+Introverts can be social and expressive while managing their inner energy.
+This doesn’t mean they are not authentic; instead, it is another aspect of their personality.
+Many of the world’s most successful people, such as Warren Buffet, Mark Zuckerberg, Larry Page, Bill Gates, and Barack Obama, are introverts.
+They use their personalities to achieve success in their careers.
+Therefore, being an introvert is not a disadvantage.

 The Values of Introverts

-Introverts are usually preoccupied with their thoughts and feelings, and they think twice before they act.
-Their thoughtful, well-prepared, fact- and detail-oriented qualities keep them focused and attentive to their responsibilities, making them well-suited for research or management tasks requiring much thought and planning.
+Introverts are often preoccupied with their thoughts and feelings and think carefully before acting.
+Their thoughtful, well-prepared, detail-oriented qualities make them great for research or management tasks requiring much thought and planning.

-Introverts may be concerned about failing to be eloquent during presentations.
-Put ourselves in the shoes of listeners: would a plausible person help you make decisions?
+Introverts may worry about not being able to communicate effectively during presentations.
+Put yourself in the audience’s shoes: would a reasonable person help you make decisions?
 Not at all.

-We often have a perception that only the most popular and social ones can be leaders.
+We often assume that only the most popular and social people can be leaders.
 However, have you considered what it takes to be respected and qualified to lead a team?

-- Skilful: modestly demonstrate your professionalism and talents.
+- Skilful: demonstrate your professionalism and talents modestly.
 Focus on lessons learned when sharing past accomplishments.

 - Mind your language and manners: consider the impact of your words.
-We all expect leaders to have the right values;
+Leaders should have the correct values.

-- Forgiving and smile: even you are not good at communicating, a warm smile is the simplest way to make yourself more approachable.
+- Forgiving and smile: even if you’re not good at communicating, a warm smile is the simplest way to make yourself more approachable.

-I am a team-oriented person who prefers to serve as a doorkeeper or supporter.
-Rather than showing authority, I hope everyone may collaborate and grow while valuing every trait and quality.
-Therefore, it is essential to recognise our qualities and determine what leadership or working style works best.
+I prefer to serve as a doorkeeper or supporter rather than a leader.
+Everyone should collaborate and grow while valuing every trait and quality.
+Recognizing our qualities and determining what leadership or working style works best is essential.

-Partnering with someone different, in my opinion, is the best approach to build a team.
-So, whether an introvert or extrovert or people with different traits, personalities or values, as long as they differ, the team can grow more diversely and learn from one another.
-Do you think the same way as I do?
+Partnering with someone different is the best approach to building a team.
+So, regardless of whether an introvert, extrovert, or someone with different traits, personalities, or values, as long as they differ, the team can become more diverse and learn from one another.
+Do you agree?

 Adjusting your Footsteps

-- Arrive earlier: get yourself some time to relax, prepare and tidy up your outfit.
+- Arrive early: give yourself time to relax, prepare, and ensure your outfit is neat.

-- Comfortable goods: items that bring you comfort, enjoyment or refreshment during or outside the event, such as beverages, food, a jacket, warm messages or accessories.
+- Bring comfort items: bring items that will get you comfort, enjoyment or refreshment during or outside the event, such as beverages, food, a jacket, warm messages or accessories.

-- Rest afterwards: take some time to be alone, chill and reward yourself.
+- Rest afterwards: take some time alone, relax and reward yourself.

-Nobody is a complete introvert or extrovert, nor has the same personality.
-Although it is essential to understand ourselves, we don’t have to stereotype or categorise who we are.
-Having diverse personalities from others means you have different qualities or traits, but not defect.
-These words are not only comforting and encouraging me but also remind me how I should regard other introverts and accept people with various personalities.
+Nobody is purely an introvert or extrovert, nor do they have the same personality.
+Understanding ourselves is important, but we don’t have to limit ourselves to labels or categories.
+Having diverse characters means having different qualities, not flaws.
+These words are comforting and encouraging and remind me to respect other introverts and accept people of all kinds.